trevorbaca/baca/baca/etc/git-workflows.md

         (abjad3) ✔ ~/abjad/abjad [trevor/dev|✔]
         12:14 $ git lg

-    Note hash suffixes to use in the next step.
+    Note hash suffixes for use in the next step.

-6. Switch back to master (IMPORTANT):
+6. IMPORTANT: switch back to master:

         (abjad3) ✔ ~/abjad/abjad [trevor/dev|✔]
         12:06 $ git checkout master
         Switched to branch 'master'
         Your branch is up-to-date with 'origin/master'.

-    Why is it so important to switch back to master?
-Because the branch creation that happens in the following step will be based on the status of the current branch.
-And we will want to create a feature branch *based on master* (and not based on your development branch).
+    The branch creation that happens in the following step will be based on the status of the current branch: we will want to create a feature branch *based on master* and not based on your development branch.

-7. Create a feature branch using Git's checkout command:
+7. Create a feature branch:

         (abjad3) ✔ ~/abjad/abjad [master|✔]
         12:18 $ git checkout -b trevor-pitchtools-cleanup
         Switched to a new branch 'trevor-pitchtools-cleanup'

-    Optionally you can run tests on your feature branch now just to make sure everything is ok before populating your feature branch:
+    You can optionally run tests to make sure everything is ok before populating your feature branch:

         (abjad3) ✔ ~/abjad/abjad [trevor/update-score-metadata-file L|✔]
         14:47 $ ajv doctest tools/pitchtools
         ...

-8. Populate your feature branch with cherry-picked commits:
+8. Populate your feature branch:

         (abjad3) ✔ ~/abjad/abjad [trevor/update-score-metadata-file L|✔]
         10:24 $ git cherry-pick c96a20c